miguel-hv/bookportal/README.md

 ## Technical aspects

+### UX/UI
+I'm using very basic ux and ui strategies, as the goal is not learning about frontend but learning about Nextjs backend for frontend proxy and Java backend.

+I'm handling error messages very lightly: no snackbars nor error pages, just the backend messages shown in the browser.

 ### Security
 jwt authentication with two authorization levels: user and admin.

+Refresh token is implementend with a guard in frontend so it redirects to login when no token is found.

 ### Database access
 Using Hibernate/JPA.
 QueryDSL can be used to mimic the LINQ deferred query representation used in C# to prevent N+1 issues.